 Biography

-Alison Buckley joined the University of Cumbria in 1996 (formerly St. Martin’s College) as a Senior Lecturer in the Department of Nursing, Health & Professional Practice
+Alison Buckley joined the University of Cumbria in 1996 (formerly St. Martin’s College) and is presently employed as a Senior Lecturer and Pathway Leader (BSc Hons Nursing / RN : Adult) in the Institute of Health

 Qualifications and memberships